Skip advert

 In recent years, Seat (now Cupra) has been able to squeeze just a little bit more out of the same ingredients than Volkswagen with its Golf GTI.
 The Cupra Leon 300 is a case in point; compared to the Mk8 GTI, it’s more exciting and energetic to drive with a greater sense of fun.
 It also has a rapid turn of speed thanks to a 2-litre turbocharged engine with 296bhp.

-That engine is paired to a crisp-shifting DSG gearbox, and while the paddles themselves are cheap plastic items, they do at least allow easy access to the engine’s potential.
+That engine is paired to a crisp-shifting DSG gearbox that allows easy access to the engine’s potential.
 The Cupra isn’t an especially great communicator – certainly not compared to the likes of the Civic Type R – but its clean, accurate steering makes it easy to place on the kind of technical roads that hot hatches thrive on.
+The standard Dynamic Chassis Control is great too, allowing you to tailor the ride to the demands of the road surface but not to the detriment of platform control.
+While not the last word in interactivity, it feels more alive than any Mk8 Golf GTI yet produced.

 Advertisement - Article continues below